kruvelab/MS2Tox/README.md

 Before using function *FishLC50Prediction(folderwithSIRIUSfiles, LC50mode)* fingerprints must be calculated with SIRIUS+CSI:FingerID application.
 Folder "Data" contains train, test and validation sets with calculated results.
-Folder "MS2Tox" is R package folder containing all the needed files for using the package *MS2Tox* in R
+Folder "MS2Tox" is R package folder containing all the needed files for using the package *MS2Tox* in R Folder "Example data" contains SIRIUS+CSI:FingerID calculated fingerprints for testing if the code works.

 Step by step instructions from MS data to LC50 values